labsyspharm/CRC_atlas_2022/README.md

 All images at full resolution, derived image data (e.g., segmentation masks), and cell count tables have been released via the NCI-sponsored repository for Human Tumor Atlas Network (HTAN; [humantumoratlas.org/explore](https://humantumoratlas.org/explore)).

-The dataset, consist of 47 CRC1 images (2.1 TB) and CRC2-17 images (4.4 TB), is available through Amazon Web Services S3 at the following locations:
+The dataset, consist of 47 CRC1 images (2.1 TB) and CRC2-17 images (4.4 TB), is available through Amazon Web Services S3 at the following location:
 ```text
 s3://lin-2021-crc-atlas/data/
 ```

-The list of S3 Objects in the bucket can be accessed at https://lin-2021-crc-atlas.s3.amazonaws.com/
+The list of S3 Objects in the bucket can be accessed at [https://lin-2021-crc-atlas.s3.amazonaws.com/](https://lin-2021-crc-atlas.s3.amazonaws.com/)

-*Email tissue-atlas(at)hms.harvard.edu with the subject line "CRC: Data Access" if you experience issues accessing the above S3 buckets.*
+Visit the following Zenodo page for instructions on how to access the primary image data associated with this publication on AWS: [10.5281/zenodo.10223573](10.5281/zenodo.10223573)

-To browse and download the data use either a graphical file transfer application that supports S3 such as [CyberDuck](https://cyberduck.io/), or the [AWS CLI](https://aws.amazon.com/cli/) tools.
-A graphical tool may be more convenient but the CLI tools will likely offer higher download speeds.
+*Contact: Email tissue-atlas(at)hms.harvard.edu with the subject line "CRC: Data Access" if you experience issues accessing the data or have questions.*

 **See the tables below for an inventory of the dataset, which includes:**
 >  [CRC1 images and image metadata](https://github.com/labsyspharm/CRC_atlas_2022/blob/main/README.md#crc1-images)